Shulamit Ran

 Adonai Malach

-Among her numerous awards, fellowships and commissions are those from the Martha Baird Rockefeller Fund, the Ford Foundation, the National Endowment for the Arts, the Guggenheim Foundation, the Fromm Music Foundation, WFMT, Chamber Music America, the Serge Koussevitzky Music Foundation in the Library of Congress, the American Academy of Arts and Letters, Eastman School of Music, the American Composers Orchestra (Concerto for Orchestra), the Chamber Music Society of Lincoln Center (Concerto da Camera II), and the Philadelphia Orchestra (Symphony 1989-90, first performed in 1990, Pulitzer Prize 1991, First Place Kennedy Center Friedheim Award 1992).
+Among her numerous awards, fellowships and commissions are those from the Martha Baird Rockefeller Fund, the Ford Foundation, the National Endowment for the Arts, the Guggenheim Foundation, the Fromm Music Foundation, WFMT, Chamber Music America, the Serge Koussevitzky Music Foundation in the Library of Congress, the American Academy of Arts and Letters, Eastman School of Music, the American Composers Orchestra (Concerto for Orchestra), the Chamber Music Society of Lincoln Center (Concerto da Camera II), and the Philadelphia Orchestra (Symphony, first performed in 1990.
+Notably, the Symphony was awarded not only the Pulitzer Prize in 1991 but also first place at the Kennedy Center Friedheim Award for orchestral music 1992.

 In 1990, Ms. Ran was selected by Maestro Daniel Barenboim to be Composer-in-Residence with the Chicago Symphony Orchestra as part of the Meet the Composer Orchestra Residencies Program, a position she held for seven seasons.
 From 1994 to 1997, Ran also served as the fifth Brena and Lee Freeman Sr. Composer-in-Residence with the Lyric Opera of Chicago.
 Her first opera, Between Two Worlds (The Dybbuk), which received its much-acclaimed premiere in 1997, was commissioned by the Lyric Opera of Chicago and described in Opera News as "the most powerful new music-theater piece to emerge from Lyric's composer-in-residence program."
 The European premiere of Between Two Worlds took place in 1999 at the Bielefeld Opera in a German translation.